Hundreds call for protection of Edinburgh student on civilian mission to Gaza

 The flotilla is now on the final leg of its journey to Gaza, which it is expected to reach in a few days.

-Moreno, also know as Mina, is originally from Mexico, she now lives and studies in Edinburgh.
+Moreno, also know as Mina is originally from Mexico.
+She now lives and studies in Edinburgh.

 She is sailing on the Shireen, which is carrying the team responsible for offering legal support to the flotilla in case of attack.

-In an open letter addressed to the university’s management, members of the university community said Moreno’s position on the Shireen made her “an especially visible and vulnerable target” due to the role of the ship.
+In an open letter addressed to the university’s management, members of the university community said Mirriam’s position on the Shireen made her “an especially visible and vulnerable target” due to the role of the ship.

 The letter reads: “As the flotilla enters the final stages of its journey, Mina is in more danger than ever.
 Her safety is not only a personal matter but one that directly implicates our university community: She is one of us.”